arifulmrislam/Advantech-LoRaWAN-WISE-6610-gateway-and-WISE-2410-wireless-condition-monitoring-sensor-solution/README.md

 Create an end node device according the OTAA or ABP method.

-  - I f select commissioned ””, which means the node will use OTAA mode for connecting with a gateway.
+  - If select commissioned ””, which means the node will use OTAA mode for connecting with a gateway.

-  - I f select active nodes ””, which means the node will use ABP mode for connecting with a gateway.
+  - If select active nodes ””, which means the node will use ABP mode for connecting with a gateway.

 Click on create in devices in activated because this project is using ABP mode for connection.